Yohan Baï: Canet Roussillon

 During summer 2020, Baï joined French side Canet Roussillon.
 The most famous moment in his career for the French side was the goal in the net of Marseille, with which the fourth division club eliminated Ligue 1 giants from the cup.

 CSKA Sofia

 On 28 May 2021, Baï joined Bulgarian First League side CSKA Sofia signing his first professional contract.

 Bastia

 On 22 July 2022, he signed a contract with Bastia for two seasons with an option for a third.

+Lokomotiv Plovdiv

+On 31 January 2024, Baï returned to Bulgaria and signed with Lokomotiv Plovdiv until the end of the season, with an option for the 2024–25 season.

+HFX Wanderers

+In January 2025, he signed a two-year contract with an option for 2027 with the HFX Wanderers of the Canadian Premier League.

 Personal life

-Born in France, Baï is of Ivorian descent.
+Born in France, Baï holds Ivorian and French nationalities.